mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of the non-updated child.

-A member of the group _updates their direct path_ by computing new values for their leaf node and the nodes along their filtered direct path:
+A member of the group _updates their direct path_ by computing new values for their leaf node and the nodes along their filtered direct path as follows:

 1. Blank all nodes along the direct path of the sender's leaf.
 2. Compute updated path secrets and public keys for the nodes on the sender's filtered direct path.
-    * Generate a sequence of path secrets of the same length as the filtered direct path, as defined in {{ratchet-tree-evolution}}
+    * Generate a sequence of path secrets of the same length as the filtered direct path, as defined in {{ratchet-tree-evolution}}.
     * For each node in the filtered direct path, replace the node's public key with the `node_pub[n]` value derived from the corresponding path secret `path_secret[n]`.